-Kristina Wilson received a B.A. and Ph.D. from Yale University in 1993 and 2001, respectively.
-She joined the Clark faculty in the autumn of 2004.
+Kristina Wilson received a B.A in 1993 and Ph.D. in 2001 from Yale University.
+She joined the Clark faculty in the fall of 2004.

-Wilson’s current research projects include a theoretical meditation on the visual experience of salon-style painting hangs (especially in the eighteenth and early-nineteenth centuries); and a study of the social politics of modernism in the suburban landscape of 1950s America.
+Wilson’s current research projects include a study of the politics of modernism and gender, race, and class in the suburban landscape of 1950s America; and a theoretical meditation on the visual experience of salon-style painting hangs (especially in the eighteenth and early-nineteenth centuries).

-Wilson has written articles and reviews in a variety of publications, including The Art Bulletin, Studies in the Decorative Arts, Winterthur Portfolio, and Journal of the Society of Architectural Historians.
+Wilson has written articles and reviews in a variety of publications, including The Art Bulletin, American Art, Journal of Design History, Studies in the Decorative Arts, Winterthur Portfolio, and Journal of the Society of Architectural Historians.
 She has also contributed to numerous exhibition catalogues for institutions such as the Milwaukee Art Museum, the RISD Museum of Art, the National Building Museum, and the Yale University Art Gallery.

 At Clark, Wilson has worked with undergraduates on a variety of research projects.
 See the “Life of a Campus” tab on this page for an account of the research project she conducted with students in 2011-2012 on the architectural history of the Clark campus.
 See the “Cyanotypes” tab on this page for an account of the seminar (Fall 2015) and exhibition (spring 2016) on the history and reception of cyanotype photography with the Worcester Art Museum.
 Wilson also teaches lecture courses on nineteenth, twentieth, and twenty-first century art, upper-level courses on modern design, gender in art, and art history methods (ARTH 210, required for the art history major).